mezzio/mezzio-skeleton/README.md

 > $ composer run --timeout=86400 serve
 > ```

+## Installing alternative packages

+There is a feature to install alternative packages: Instead of entering one of the selection **you can actually type the package name and version**.

+> ```
+>   Which template engine do you want to use?
+>   [1] Plates
+>   [2] Twig
+>   [3] zend-view installs zend-servicemanager
+>   [n] None of the above
+>   Make your selection or type a composer package name and version (n): infw/pug:0.1
+>   - Searching for infw/pug:0.1
+>   - Adding package infw/pug (0.1)
+> ```

+That feature allows you to install any alternative package you want.
+It has its limitations though:

+* The alternative package must follow this format `namespace/package:1.0`.
+It needs the correct version.
+* Templates are not copied, but the ConfigProvider can be configured in such way that it uses the default templates directly from the package itself.
+* This doesn't work for containers as the container.php file needs to be copied.

 ## Troubleshooting

 If the installer fails during the ``composer create-project`` phase, please go